Whitestone, Queens, NY

 A Community That Cultivates and Connects

-Whitestone is known for its quiet, suburban feel and tight-knit community.
+Whitestone is known for its quiet feel and tight-knit community.
 Residents often express a strong sense of pride and safety in their neighborhood.
-Civic associations, like the We Love Whitestone Civic Association, are active in local issues and events, fostering a connected environment where neighbors know each other.
-The neighborhood's holiday spirit and well-kept yards further contribute to its reputation as a safe, clean, and welcoming place to live.
+Civic organizations, like the We Love Whitestone Civic Association, are incredibly active in local issues, from zoning to neighborhood beautification.

 Architectural Consistency and Urban Greenery